Hiker Wearing a Daypack on a Sunlit Forest Trail

 Honest Tradeoffs

-The narrow waist belt is the most consistent user complaint, and it is a fair one.
-For light loads on flat terrain it does the job.
-When you cinch it down on a longer carry or rougher trail, that narrow band can start to dig in uncomfortably.
-Users with a wider waist or those carrying heavier loads will feel this more than most.
+The narrow, unpadded waist belt is the most consistent user complaint, and it is a fair one.
+For light loads on flat terrain it does the job of keeping the pack from bouncing.
+When you cinch it down on a longer carry or rougher trail, that narrow webbing band can start to dig in uncomfortably because it does not have any padding or structural load-transfer support.

 There is no laptop sleeve, and the interior is effectively one main compartment with a large stretch section.
 If you need structured interior organization for work or school use, the Osprey Daylite Plus is the better fit.

-Who Should Skip It: Users with a wider waist who need real hip belt support.
+Who Should Skip It: Users with a wider waist who need real padded hip belt support.
 Anyone who needs a laptop sleeve or structured interior organization.
 Those planning heavy daily loads where stitching durability is a concern.

 The Verdict